In Pursuit of Complexity and Nuance

 Allison Cohan LCSW

-After years of training in the field on both coasts, Allison moved to Denver in 2017, where she offers full-time private practice services to residents of Colorado and California.
+After years of training on both coasts, Allison moved from Los Angeles, California to Denver, Colorado in 2017, where she offers in-person private practice services to clients in Denver and remote sessions for clients in California and across Colorado.

 The Distance Between You and Your Story